Otium

-Etymology and origin
+Early usage

 In ancient Roman culture otium was a military concept as its first Latin usage.
-This was in Ennius' Iphigenia.
+This was in Ennius's Iphigenia.

-According to historian Carl Deroux in his work Studies in Latin literature and Roman history, the word otium appears for the first time in a chorus of Ennius' Iphigenia.
+According to historian Carl Deroux in his work Studies in Latin literature and Roman history, the word otium appears for the first time in a chorus of Ennius's Iphigenia.
 Ennius' first use of the term otium around 190 BC showed the restlessness and boredom during a reprieve from war and was termed otium negotiosum (free time to do what one wanted) and otium otiosum (idle wasteless free time).
-Aulus Gellius, while discussing the word praeterpropter ("more or less") quotes a fragment of Ennius's Iphigenia, which contrasts otium with negotium repeatedly.
+Aulus Gellius, while discussing the word praeterpropter ("more or less"), quotes a fragment of Ennius's Iphigenia, which contrasts otium with negotium repeatedly.
 Ennius imagined the emotions of Agamemnon's soldiers at Aulus, that while in the field and not at war and not allowed to go home, as "more or less" living.